opendaylight/docs/docs/developer-guides/logging-subsystem.rst

 Use parameterized logging
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Using dynamically-constructed message strings constributes to major overhead as
+Using dynamically-constructed message strings contributes to major overhead as
 the message string has to be constructed before the call to logging method is
 performed, thus forcing overhead even if the constructed string is not used
 (for example **DEBUG** level is not enabled).